Was Aaron Hernandez Bisexual? Does His Suicide Note Next To The Bible Verse John 3:16 Indicate ‘Gay Guilt’?

 Aaron Hernandez’s arm already had the message of forgiveness.
 Now, the question is which sin he needed to ask forgiveness for.
 Is it the murder of his friend Odin Lloyd or the alleged homosexuality?
 Or, is it both?
 If the speculation about Hernandez’s gay love in the prison is true, it may also mean that he actively followed his bisexual practice in the prison as well.
 Was he afraid that his sexual orientation will be exposed?
 Interestingly, his prison lover is now on suicide watch as well.

 Ernest Wallace, who is presently serving four years for helping the former NFL star get rid of the murder weapon, has claimed that Lloyd had taunted Hernandez about his sexuality before the former was killed.
-Lloyed called Aaron a “schmoocher,” which Wallace believes to be a homophobic taunt.
+Lloyd called Aaron a “schmoocher,” which Wallace believes to be a homophobic taunt.
 Wallace apparently told Hernandez’s cousin that he would not have helped the NFL star if he was aware of him being a bisexual.
 When Lloyd was killed, he was dating Shayanna’s sister.
 According to the Mirror Online, investigators are probing if Hernandez killed Lloyd to stop him from exposing to his fiancée.

 Did Aaron Hernandez commit suicide out of guilt?
 If he did, he might not have met enough people who could convince him not to feel guilty about his sexual orientation.
 One person who apparently stood by homosexuals was Jesus Christ.
 According to Religious Tolerance, Matthew 8: 5-13 says how Jesus Christ commended a Roman Soldier for going out of his comfort zone and express love for his servant.